aliml92/ocpp/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.
+See `CONTRIBUTING.md` for ways to get started.

-Please adhere to this project's `code of conduct`.